willstepp/writings/sanctum-kthadras/sk-synopsis.md

 ## SANCTUM KTHADRAS - Synopsis

 _Remember therefore from whence thou art fallen, and repent_
-Revelations 2:5

 ### Part One.
 The Man Who Lives in the Room